 -

-If you're traveling from the United States, the border town you'll likely pass through to get to Rocky Point is Lukeville, Arizona/Sonoita, Sonora, Mexico.
+If you're traveling from the United States, the border town you'll likely pass through to get to Rocky Point is Lukeville, Arizona/Sonoyta, Sonora, Mexico.
 This route is a common choice for travelers due to its convenience and proximity to Rocky Point.
 The journey from the border to Rocky Point is approximately 65 miles and can take just over an hour if you adhere to the varying speed limits along the route.

 -